fagan2888/returnsseries/README.md

 ## License

 ## Example
-Here is the financial question that we want to answer: does the Consumer Staples Sector really a defensive sector?
+Here is the financial question that we want to answer: is the Consumer Staples Sector really a defensive sector?
 How well does it perform when the overall stock market is falling?

 To answer this question we will use some data preloaded in *returnsseries* and use the *ReturnsSeries* object to conduct our analysis.
 ```